 Biomolecular NMR Spectroscopy

-We work with structural biology of proteins and their complexes with other molecules (proteins, DNA, drugs).
-Using NMR spectroscopy, we study the proteins in aqueous solution, i.e. under near-physiological conditions.
-In particular we work with the development of new methods for studying complexes of greater molecular weight and applications in drug discovery.
+Protein functions depend on 3D structure.
+We use NMR spectroscopy to assess the structure and structural changes of proteins and their complexes with other molecules (proteins, DNA, drugs).
+Using NMR spectroscopy, we can do this in aqueous solution, i.e. under near-physiological conditions.
+In particular, we develop new methods for studying complexes of greater molecular weight and of biological and medical interest.

 Check out the project descriptions on the right and our recent publications for more information about current projects!